 they are a minority in that country of over one billion people.
 The countries and people are also at

 various different stages of development and advancement.
 A major characteristic of the Muslim

 population distribution is that the majority are in the developing countries,

 with all the associated infrastructure deficiencies, including low levels of

-A banking system designed to address their concerns has to take into
+banking system designed to address their concerns has to take into account this

 In common with most developing countries, the Muslim countries also face extreme levels of inflation.
 Conventional banking deals with the inflation problem tacitly – by incorporating it into the interest rate.
 Since that is not possible in a riba-free system, we have to address the problem explicitly.

 The main concern of the Muslim community is its desire to